lansyin/ctrl-oem3/README.md

 This extension fixes the issue where 「Ctrl+`」 doesn't work with some CJK keyboards/IMEs in VSCode.

-You may download it directly from the releases page.
-It's automatically built by Github Actions, so you should not worry about any tampering.
+You can download it directly from the releases page.
+It's automatically built by Github Actions, so you shouldn't have to worry about any tampering.

 ## Requirements